 Naming your company can be challenging and time-consuming.
-If you need help or simply don’t have the time (it took us nearly 50 hours to name “crowdSPRING”), you can leverage crowdSPRING’s community of 200,000 designers and writers to come up with your company name or a product name.
+If you need help or don’t have the time (it took us nearly 50 hours to name “crowdspring”), you can leverage crowdspring’s community of 220,000+ creatives to come up with your company name.

 1. Think about what you want your company name to convey.

-Service oriented businesses should consider whether it will be easy for their prospective customers to recognize what services the business provides, based on the name of the company (example: Friendly Dog Walkers or Bright Accounting).
+Service-oriented businesses should consider whether it will be easy for their prospective customers to recognize what services the business provides, based on the company’s name (example: Friendly Dog Walkers or Bright Accounting).

 Businesses located in rural areas and serving rural communities may want to project a smaller, hometown feel with their name.
 However, businesses planning to focus on bigger markets or bigger customers might want to project a larger, more corporate image with their name.